AngelineJCQ/AngelineJCQ/README.md

 ### More about myself

-I hope I can do *visualization* or *coding* in a newsroom after graduation🚀
+I hope I can do *visualization* or *coding* in a newsroom🚀 Looking for job now...

 Ideal beats will be cross-border issues like:
 - Climate change